Wolverine971/9takes/src/blog/enneagram/enneagram-type-8.md

 <h2>🧭 Motivations of an Enneagram 8</h2>

-As mentioned before Enneagram Type 8 individuals are driven by a need for control.
+As mentioned, Enneagram Type 8 individuals are driven by a need for control.
 They also have a desire to protect themselves and those they care about.
-Many 8s can point to a time in their childhood where they felt vulnerable and were taken advantage of.
+Many 8s can point to a time in their childhood when they felt vulnerable and were taken advantage of.
 So the 8s are highly motivated to never let that happen again.
 They pursue ever higher and higher levels of freedom.
-8s want to be so strong that they never have to rely on others for support.
-They value their independence and will do almost anything to not be put in a vulnerable situation again.
+8s want to be so strong that they never rely on others for support.
+They value their independence and will do almost anything to avoid being in a vulnerable situation again.

 </section>